Lipschitz regularization for softening material models: the Lip-field approach: Lipschitz regularization over a bar

 Regarding the softening elastic model with hardening plasticity, the response is given in Figure \ref{fig:plas} (left column).
 We observe that plasticity proceeds first in an homogeneous fashion, without any damage.
 During this homogeneous phase, the stress-average strain curve is rising.
 As this curve reaches its peak, localization of the damage and plasticity start to occur.
 For the softening plasticity model, the response is given in Figure \ref{fig:plas} (right column).
 We observe that plasticity and damage proceed first in an homogeneous manner due to the initial hardening effect of plasticity, then concentrates.
 The departure from the homogeneous response also occurs when the stress-average strain reaches its limit point.

 We provide a last example with a non-uniform loading caused by a volumic force $f(x/L) = 0.1*\sin(8*\pi*x/L)$.
 This loading is added to the imposed displacement.
+The results are depicted in Figure \ref{fig:plas_soft_extforce}.
 The model parameters are the same as for Figure \ref{fig:plas} (right column) except that $l=0.25$ and the number of nodes is 256.
 The damage develops in a complex pattern.
 The right-column gives the results for the non-regularized case (local approach $l=0$).
 We observe the Lip-field results (right column) are the same as the local approach as long as the stress-average strain curve did not reach the peak point.
-This demonstrates the fact that the Lip-field approach presevers the local solution when it is not localizing.
+This demonstrates the fact that the Lip-field approach preserves the local solution when it is not localizing.
 This is quite different from the other regularizing approaches (non-local, damage gradient, phase-field) that will modify the local solution even prior to localization.
-It is also clear from the damage profile that it does not satisfy any specific boundary conditions.
+It may also be seen from Figure \ref{fig:plas_soft_extforce} that the normal derivative of the damage is not zero at the boundary as it would have been the case for damage gradient based models.
+The Lipschitz constraint does not enforce a given value for the normal derivative of the damage on the boundary but just bounds the value.